Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix? If not you should!

-The number of kisses to make can be one, two, three or even four depending on the region.
-In Paris, generally people do two kisses on the cheeks.
+The number of kisses to make can be one, two, three, or even four depending on the region.
+In Paris, generally, people do two kisses on the cheeks.
 It is important to know these elements and also on which side to start the kiss to avoid a "couac" (a problem) like accidentally kissing on the mouth.
-For instance, Camille and Emily accidentally kissed on the mouth in the episode 4.
+For instance, Camille and Emily accidentally kissed on the mouth in episode 4.

 In general, you should pay attention to the direction taken by the person you are kissing.

-Better be well prepared before travelling to France
+Better be well prepared before traveling to France

-Before going in any country it is essential to know a bit of its culture and language.
+Before going to any country it is essential to know a bit of its culture and language.
 That will help you communicate better with people and understand their context.

 What Emily Cooper did was arriving in Paris unprepared.
 She didn’t know much about French and that became a barrier to her professional and social immersion.